-Table 76.
+Table 8.
 Minimum Flows at Hungry Horse and Columbia Falls.

-Hungry Horse Apr-Aug inflow forecast (KAF) Hungry Horse min flow ^a (CFS) Columbia Falls min flow (CFS) < 1190 400 3200 1190 - 1790 Interpolate between 400-900 Interpolate between 3200-3500 1790 900 3500 a.
+Hungry Horse Apr-Aug inflow forecast (KAF) Hungry Horse min flow a (CFS) Columbia Falls min flow (CFS) < 1190 400 3200 1190 - 1790 Interpolate between 400-900 Interpolate between 3200-3500 1790 900 3500 a.
 To prevent or minimize flooding on the Flathead River above Flathead Lake, Hungry Horse discharges can be reduced to a minimum flow of 300 cfs when the stage at Columbia Falls exceeds 13 feet.

-The maximum ramp up and ramp down rates are detailed in Table 7.
+The maximum ramp up and ramp down rates are detailed in Table 9.
 The daily and hourly ramping rates may be exceeded during flood emergencies to protect health and public safety and in association with power or transmission emergencies.
-The ramp rates will be followed except when they would cause a unit(s) to operate in a zone that could result in premature wear or failure of the units.
-In this case the project will utilize a ramp rate which allows all units to operate outside the rough zone.
-The AAs will provide additional information to the USFWS describing operations outside the "rough zone."
+The ramp rates will be followed except when they would cause a unit(s) to operate in a rough zone, a zone of chaotic flow in which all parts of a unit(s) are subject to increased vibration and cavitation that could result in premature wear or failure of the unit(s).
+In this case, the project will utilize ramping rates which allows all units to operate outside the rough zone.